tmux-plugins/tmux-copycat/README.md

 #### Customization

-Most of the behavior of tmux-copycat can be customized via tmux options.
+Most of the behavior of tmux-copycat can be customized via tmux options.<br/>
 To set a value, just put `set -g @option "value"` in your `.tmux.conf` before loading the tmux-copycat plugin.

 Available options: